Aerthas/BLENDER-Arc-System-Works-Shader/README.md

-# Arc System Works Shader - Blender Edition ONLY FOR 2.9+
+# Arc System Works Shader - Blender Edition ONLY FOR 3.0 Beta
+## Older versions of Blender can be found under the revision history
 ## If you are looking for my Unity Arc System Works shaders, they are found here:
 https://github.com/Aerthas/UNITY-Arc-system-Works-Shader<br/>
 Youtube playlist detailing how to set up models and usage of the shader: [Link to playlist here](https://www.youtube.com/playlist?list=PLCkHUM_E60CSi1HowXR3v4uVWNqUDsl9l)<br/>